Logo Futurismo

 Different species of dolphins focus on other foods, and they have various hunting styles.
 Sometimes we see schools of fish from our boats, and we can see “in situ” the typical images of a documentary, the feeding moment!

-A dolphin has a three-chambered stomach, similar to an ungulate (cow or deer).
-The mastication of their meal is taken care of in their first also referred to as the fore stomach.
+A dolphin has a three-chambered stomach, similar to that of an ungulate (cow or deer).
+The mastication of their meal is taken care of in their first, also referred to as the fore stomach.
 Then, the majority of digestion is processed in the main stomach or second chamber.
-And finally, the last section of their stomach, the pyloric stomach, takes care of the remainder of their digestion before the contents emptying into the intestinal region.
+And finally, the last section of their stomach, the pyloric stomach, takes care of the remainder of their digestion before the contents empty into the intestinal region.

 Perkopf, 1937 | Sagittal section of a dolphin’s stomach